 The mental health of our children and young people has become an ever increasing issue for those of us working with under 18’s in this country.
-While we cannot step in where county councils have had their budgets cut, we can do our best to signpost those working with young people and children to the best resources and training that other organisations and charities offer.
+Whilst we cannot fill the gap created by the budgets of the county councils being cut; on this page we seek to signpost those working with young people and children to the best places to find resources and keep you up-to-date on the training opportunities that both we and other organisations and charities offer.

-Youth Mental Health First Aid (MHFA) courses teach you the skills and confidence to spot the signs of mental health issues in a young person, offer first aid and guide them towards the support they need.
+Youth Mental Health First Aid (MHFA) courses teach you the skills and confidence to spot the signs of mental health issues in a young person, offer them Mental Health First Aid and guide them towards the support they need.

 A website full of advice, information, resources and where to find help for those in need.

 Not necessarily to pass to young people but for your to understand people better